Momentum-Team-12/questionbox-team-thunder-back-end/README.md

 ## Create a new answer
-### can't POST to /answers/ in Prod - tested with pk/id and title
+### --can't POST to /answers/ in Prod - tested with pk/id and title--
-### can do it via questions/question_pk/answers/ on local though -> is it pushed to Heroku?
+### --can do it via questions/question_pk/answers/ on local though -> is it pushed to Heroku?--